cjhudlin/VOXCOMM-intercom/README.md

 They are capable of many uses cases, though the main use cases are:
 - Motorcycle group ride communication
 - Home mesh intercom
-- Tour guide comms, like horseback riding or city tours
+- Tour guide comms - horseback riding or city tours etc

 At its core is **VOX MESH**, a proprietary mesh networking system that delivers:
 - ⚡ **Ultra-low-latency audio**